QuickBooks Blog

 Save records for tax purposes

 Keep detailed records of each sale, including the item sold, who bought it, and how much they paid.
-You’ll need this info for your final tax return—and possibly for reporting capital gains or losses, depending on your business structure.
+You’ll need this info when you file your final tax return—and possibly for reporting capital gains or losses, depending on your business structure.

 Filing articles of dissolution is a key step in officially closing your business.
 It lets your state know that your company is no longer operating and that you're wrapping things up in a legal and organized way.